clearlydefined/auxiliary-jobs/QueuesMessageCountChecker/readme.md

 # TimerTrigger - JavaScript

 The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
-This sample demonstrates a simple use case of calling your function every 5 minutes.

 ## How it works